 In this video we are going to be tackling word choice errors, also known as diction errors.
 You will see quite a few of these on the test, and like idiom questions there is no hard and fast rules you can study to make sure you are picking the right words.
 But there are a lot of pairs of commonly confused words that you'll see again and again on the test, and these you can study to pick up more of these word choice errors.
-Show Transcript
+Read full transcript

 And we're gonna go through a few of them in this video.
 Now the test often likes to make sure that you are not relying too much on your ear and actually know the difference between some commonly confused words, or between words that sound alike, or phrases that sound alike.
 Some of which are nouns, and some of which are verbs.
 So here's a few examples.